Editor’s Note: This post was originally published in February 2015 and was updated for accuracy and comprehensiveness on February 2, 2018.

 How Do I Calculate Average Order Value?

-Before we get into how to boost your average order value, let’s first make sure that we know how to calculate it.
-Knowing your current average order value is vital to setting goals and evaluating if new strategies are helping.
+Before learning how to boost your average order value, it is very helpful to understand how to calculate it.
+Knowing your current average order value is vital to setting goals and evaluating progress.